 About Athabasca Uranium

-Athabasca Uranium Inc. is a uranium exploration and development company
+Athabasca Uranium Inc. is a junior uranium exploration and development

-Company's stated vision is to explore the region using leading-edge
+Company's stated vision is to acquire and explore prospective

 ON BEHALF OF THE BOARD OF DIRECTORS